ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 run it with the command `poetry run dataanalysis --data-file input/data.txt`.
 After you running the program you can use its output and the data visualization available from the Federal Reserve Bank of St. Louis to better understand the population trends for Crawford County.
+Finally, it is worth noting that the numerical output from the `dataanalysis` program contains four properly indented floating-point values that are always rounded to two decimal places.

 ```
 📦 The data file contains 50 data values in it!